September 22, 2019

-I’d love for you to be able to make it as a full-time freelance writer, but before you take the leap and tell you’re entire office “I’m out,” consider these factors before quitting your full-time job to become a freelance writer.
+I’d love for you to be able to make it as a full-time freelance writer, but before you take the leap and tell you’re entire office “I’m out,” consider these financial factors and important money questions to ask yourself before quitting your full-time job to take your side hustle and turn it into a full-time freelance writing career.
+(If you only consider one of these, scroll down to number 6!)

 Are you willing to write all day, every day or at least four to six hours a day.
 Try it out on the weekends to see whether you can really do this full-time and whether you actually want to.
 In addition to writing for freelance clients, I do freelance editing, digital consulting, coaching freelance students, and work with a variety of clients to keep things interesting.
 Here’s how to freelance when you have a full-time job.